-Currently on Strictly Come Dancing paired with Brendan Cole.
-Anastasia had a double masectomy after two battles with cancer, in 2003 and then ten years later in 2013.
+Currently, on Strictly Come Dancing paired with Brendan Cole.
+Anastasia had a double mastectomy after two battles with cancer, in 2003 and then ten years later in 2013.

 Don’t think you are too young to feel your boobs.
 Educate yourself now.

 “One important thing to know is you’re still the same person during it.
 I’m more eager than ever to do what I did.
 I want to do everything” Kylie Minogue